 If you stay in a retail parking lot, understand that you can’t treat it like a campground.

-Don’t bring out the grill and the camp chairs.
+Don’t bring out the grill and the camping chairs.
 And don’t use automatic levelers, as they can damage the pavement.
 And leave no trace behind.

 Make sure you only stay 1 night and take all of your trash with you.